MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/javascript.md

 1. Press **F5** to build and run the project.

-1. Try to drag and drop `contoso.txt` into the WebView control.
+1. Try to drag and drop `contoso.txt` into the WebView2 control.
 Confirm that you can't drag and drop.

 <!-- ====================================================================== -->